joshua-decoder/joshua/MERT_example/README.txt

- (*) -s sourceFile:          source sentences (foreign sentences) of the MERT dataset (*) -r refFile:             target sentences (reference translations) of the MERT dataset (*) -rps refsPerSen:        number of reference translations per sentence (*) -cmd commandFile:       name of file containing command to run the decoder (*) -dcfg decConfigFile:    name of decoder config file (*) -decOut decoderOutFile: name of the output file produced by your decoder (*) -N N:                   size of N-best list (per sentence) generated in each MERT iteration (*) -p paramsFile:          file containing parameter names, initial values, and ranges (*) -maxIt maxMERTIts:      maximum number of MERT iterations (*) -ipi initsPerIt:        number of intermediate initial points per iteration (*) -opi onePerIt:          modify a parameter only once per iteration (1) or not (0) (*) -v verbosity:           output verbosity level (0-4; higher value => more verbose)
+ (*) -s sourceFile:          source sentences (foreign sentences) of the MERT dataset (*) -r refFile:             target sentences (reference translations) of the MERT dataset (*) -rps refsPerSen:        number of reference translations per sentence (*) -p paramsFile:          file containing parameter names, initial values, and ranges (*) -maxIt maxMERTIts:      maximum number of MERT iterations (*) -ipi initsPerIt:        number of intermediate initial points per iteration (*) -cmd commandFile:       name of file containing command to run the decoder (*) -decOut decoderOutFile: name of the output file produced by your decoder (*) -dcfg decConfigFile:    name of decoder config file (*) -N N:                   size of N-best list (per sentence) generated in each MERT iteration (*) -v verbosity:           output verbosity level (0-4; higher value => more verbose)

 (For a full list of parameters, and their default values, run MERT with no arguments.)